Long way to cure AIDS

 This video generated a quick response from the scientific community, whose link this one (Opens in another tab)

 A long road to AIDS cure

-A few years ago virologist Francoise Barre-Sinoussi provides for a "long way to cure AIDS".
-Yet she essaltou that before isolate and identify HIV, with Luc Montagnier in 1983, also did not believe they were coming to have it "in your hands".
+A few years ago the virologist Françoise Barre-Sinoussi foresees a "long way to cure AIDS".
+However, she stressed that before isolating and identifying HIV with Luc Montagnier in 1983, they were also not believed to be close to having it "in their hands."

 In an interview with Portuguese news agency Lusa on the sidelines of a conference at the Institute of Molecular Medicine (Lisbon), the French scientist who received the Nobel Prize for Medicine in 2008, he recalled that "there prósimas answers."

 "Compared to the discovery of the Human Immunodeficiency Virus (HIV), if I had asked the same question at the end of 1982, would give the same answer: I do not know.
 But in early 83, we already had the virus in 'our hand' "he recalled.

 "In this way, maybe it will be a quick way to find the cure, but it can be a way to take a very long time lag until it is" a definitive solution for AIDS and I, today.
 Nowadays I believe it will be a long period of time until this happens, "said the virologist Barre-Sinoussi explaining that, despite the" great progress "in the knowledge of the virus and its interaction with the virus, what is there being discovered in "today is much more difficult".

 "We are going to need a lot more technology and new experts, from other areas, from other scientific segments and that is why we have a long way to go," Barré-Sinoussi told Lusa.